The movement is designed primarily for secondary settings, with adaptable resources that can be tailored to different age groups and school contexts.

 Schools can:

-- Access resources – digital guidance, an introductory teacher webinar and practical templates to help staff guide and support pupils (coming soon).
+- Access support and resources – including digital guidance, an introductory teacher webinar and practical tools to help staff guide and support pupils.

-- Support Young Ambassadors to take action – young people design and deliver social action projects that use physical activity to make a positive difference to school culture.
+- Enable Young Ambassadors to take action – supporting young people to listen to their peers, shape ideas and influence change, using physical activity to create a more inclusive and positive school culture.

-- Reflect and celebrate – capture impact, share stories and recognise the difference Young Ambassadors are making.
+- Reflect and celebrate impact – capturing learning, sharing stories and recognising the difference Young Ambassadors are making.

-The approach is fully flexible so schools can adapt it to their setting, timetable and young people.
+The approach is flexible so schools can adapt delivery to their setting, timetable and young people.

 Impact and Benefits